The Royal British Legion

 Harvest Festivals

 The RBL club has a Charity Harvest Festival every year after Penistone Show.
-The prize exhibits of fruit, vegetables and flowers from the Show are auctioned off, with shirts, hats, gadgets, etc. Local businesses also usually donate mystery prizes, such as a tankful of petrol or a meal for two, etc. Here are some 2007 pictures.
-The first view was before it started.
+The prize exhibits of fruit, vegetables and flowers from the Show are auctioned off, with shirts, hats, gadgets, etc. Local businesses also usually donate mystery prizes, such as a tankful of petrol or a meal for two, etc. The charity varies from year to year.
+The following views are from 2007 but are very typical of each auction.

 Posh sideAn array of goodsAuctionAuction